jameskolean/gatsby-jameskolean-tech/_data/post/2021-08-08-publish-npm-local-npm-gitlab.md

 We are still missing a personal access token so go to your user dropdown in the upper right > preferences.
 Then choose Access Token in the left menu and create a new token with "api," "read repository," and "write repository" permissions.
 (I'm not sure you need all these, but it seems to work).
 Save off your new token since this is the last chance to do so.

 Now we need to tell NPM to use our Gitlab NPM repository for this project.
-We do this in a file called .npmrc tike this.
+We do this in a file called `.npmrc` tike this.

 ```json
 @<your project root>:registry=https://<your domain>/api/v4/projects/<your project id>/packages/npm/
 //<your domain>/api/v4/projects/<your project id>/packages/npm/:_authToken=<your access token>
 ```

-Edit the name in `project.json` to look like this `"name": "@jameskolean/my-gitlab-module",`.
-Here is my full package.json file.
+Edit the name in `project.json` to look like this `"name": "@<your project root>/my-gitlab-module",`.
+Here is my full `package.json` file.

 ```json
 {